Jaysmito101/cgl/README.md

 * Data structures
   - List(dynamic array) + Stack (implemented together)
-  - Hashtable -> This hastabpe is general purpose.
+  - Hashtable -> This hastable is general purpose.
 Key can be string or a n-bit buffer.
 The value can be anything int, string, float, custom types, ...
-     - Hashtable Iterator -> Iteratate through the hashtable usign a [simple](https://github.com/Jaysmito101/cgl/blob/main/examples/using_hashtable_iterator.c) API
+     - Hashtable Iterator -> Iterate through the hashtable using a [simple](https://github.com/Jaysmito101/cgl/blob/main/examples/using_hashtable_iterator.c) API

 * Cross Platform Networking (Optional)
   - You can disable all networking by `#define CGL_EXCLUDE_NETWORKING`